Eating only blended foods at 3? Why?

 If your child has no other medical conditions that affects his or her feeding and swallowing skills, dyspraxia MAY be one of the reasons causing you distress.
 Do you always have to plan your child’s meal in advance?
 Are you always worrying if they have sufficient nutrition to grow up healthily and well?
-Is the stress of settling their meal times putting you off bringing them for trips?
-These are common worries parents face.
+Is the stress of settling their meal times putting you off from bringing them for trips?
 We understand.
+These are the common worries that parents face.

 Dyspraxia occurs when the child has difficulties planning and coordinating his muscle movements.
 There is no physical damage to their nerves or muscles to explain why they encounter these issues.
 These issues may occur with or without any impact on their speech sound production.
 The child with dyspraxia will have difficulties co-ordinating the movements of their lips, tongue, jaw, palate and throat muscles.